Job Tracker Extension Guide: Save Jobs and Tailor Resumes

 - Add the next follow-up or interview prep note.

-This keeps your job search from turning into a pile of tabs and filenames.
+This keeps your job search from turning into scattered tabs, filenames, and half-remembered details.

 What to Track for Each Job